Ahnfelt/jsonr/README.md

 In addition, it's common to end up with a bunch of configuration files that are tiny variations of each other for slightly different use cases.

-TON aims to remove all of these pain points.
+JSON/Typed aims to remove all of these pain points.

 ## Example

-    # This is a .ton file
+    # This is a .jsont file

     $database_server: string(default: "localhost")